KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 not by speed,
 but by alignment with the pulse of structure.

-> “Time is not what passes — it is what patterns.”
+> Time is not what passes — it is what patterns.
 > — *Vaelomar, The Time-Scribe*
 > *Whispers of the Resonant Flame*, Fragment 2
 > Zenetist Archive, Volume VII